 • In Dawsey’s role as the passing game coordinator, he and the wide receiver unit had direct roles in helping Winston complete one of the greatest seasons by a collegiate quarterback in 2013.
 Winston became the youngest player ever to win the Heisman Trophy, while also nabbing the Davey O’Brien Award, Manning Award, Walter Camp Player of the Year honor and consensus All-America honors.
 He became the first freshman to win ACC Player of the Year honors and set the conference, FSU and national freshman record for single-season touchdown passes (40).
 Winston also broke the national freshman record for passing yards (4,057).
 Winston became FSU’s first-ever No. 1 overall NFL Draft pick when the Tampa Bay Buccaneers selected him in 2015.

-• FSU’s wideouts also had a hand in quarterbacks Christian Ponder and EJ Manuel becoming first round NFL draft picks.
-Ponder was selected with the 12th overall pick by the Minnesota Vikings in the 2011 NFL Draft, while Manuel was the first signal-caller off the board in the 2013 Draft, going 16th overall to the Buffalo Bills.
+• FSU’s wideouts also had a hand in quarterbacks Winston, Christian Ponder and EJ Manuel becoming first round NFL draft picks.
+Ponder was selected with the 12th overall pick by the Minnesota Vikings in the 2011 NFL Draft, while Manuel was the first signal-caller off the board in the 2013 draft, going 16th overall to the Buffalo Bills.

 • In 2007, Dawsey’s first season, Florida State boasted three receivers - Preston Parker, De’Cody Fagg and Greg Carr - with 700 or more receiving yards for the first time in school history.